peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note4>(4)</sup> A [Working Draft](http://www.w3.org/TR/2016/WD-css-color-4-20160705/#hex-notation) of the CSS Color Module Level 4 mentions two additional formats, namely&mdash;

-- an 8-digit format, consisting of "#" followed by two base-16 digits each for the red, green, blue, and alpha components, respectively, and
+- an 8-digit format, consisting of "#" followed by eight base-16 digits, two each for the red, green, blue, and alpha components, in that order, and
-- a 4-digit format, consisting of "#" followed by one base-16 digit each for the red, green, blue, and alpha components, respectively (where, for example, "#345F" is the same as "#334455FF" in the 8-digit format).
+- a 4-digit format, consisting of "#" followed by four base-16 digits, one each for the red, green, blue, and alpha components, in that order (where, for example, "#345F" is the same as "#334455FF" in the 8-digit format).

 <sup id=Note5>(5)</sup> J. Novak, in "[What every coder should know about gamma](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/)", uses the terms _physically linear_ and _perceptually linear_ to refer to what are called _linearized_ and _companded_ RGB colors, respectively, in this document.